Resources for media and journalists.

-The revision of ER 4 will improve and broaden the representation of PLWDs and KAPs on CCMs, promoting robust Country Dialogues and the development of Concept Notes that are fully aligned with the epidemiological context and focus on high-impact interventions on target populations.
+The revision of ER 4 will improve and broaden the representation of PLWDs and KAPs on CCMs, promoting robust Country Dialogues and the development of funding requests that are fully aligned with the epidemiological context and focus on high-impact interventions on target populations.

 Revised Eligibility Requirement 4

 The Global Fund requires all CCMs to show evidence of membership of people that are both living with and representing people living with HIV, and of people affected* by and representing people affected by Tuberculosis ** and Malaria*** as well as people from and representing Key Affected Populations****, based on epidemiological as well as human rights and gender considerations.

 * Either people who have lived with these diseases in the past or who come from communities where the diseases are endemic

 ** In countries where Tuberculosis is a public health problem or funding is requested or has previously been approved for Tuberculosis.

 *** In countries where there is on-going evidence of Malaria transmission or funding is requested or has previously been approved for Malaria

 **** The Secretariat may waive the requirement of representation of Key Affected Populations as it deems appropriate to protect individuals

 The following CCM minutes template is a recommended good practice tool for CCMs to use.
 It was designed to: